 SAMSI brings together researchers from applied mathematics, statistics and numerous areas of science to foster joint research and collaboration.
-It has a direct impact on people’s careers at all levels from undergraduate and graduate students, postdoctoral fellows to junior and senior researchers, and through our education and outreach programs, on undergraduates and K-12 teachers.
-SAMSI programs cover many diverse areas where there is a need for statistical or mathematical research, such as environment and ecology, biology and genetics, medicine and health, and the social sciences.
-Its impact on society relies on the application of statistics and applied mathematics to problems of very broad societal concern.
+It has a direct impact on people’s careers at all levels from undergraduate and graduate students, postdoctoral fellows to junior and senior researchers and through their education and outreach programs for undergraduates and K-12 teachers.